Hangover3832/ComfyUI-Hangover-Nodes/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is the awsome stable diffusion GUI and backend.

-**Pleane note that this repository is currently a work in progress and might change anytime.**
+**Pleane note that this repository is currently a work in progress and might change anytime.** It has been tested in Windows 10 only so far.

 ## Nodes:
 - Kosmos-2: Grounding Multimodal Large Language Models to the World